afTrolle/Wingman/README.md

 Using Tinder & OpenAI APIs to AI-power conversation starters, helping you break the ice and engage with potential matches effortlessly.
 Enhance your dating experience with Wingman!

-Follow our tutorial below to get the app up and running.
+Follow our steps below to get the app up and running.
-The result will be a [Kotlin Multiplatform](https://kotlinlang.org/docs/multiplatform.html) project that uses Compose Multiplatform UI framework.

 ## Set up the environment